leeds1219/self-evolving-agents/papers/02_MIPRO.md

 LM Program: You write the code above, and MIPRO mathematically finds the best "You are a helpful assistant..." string for you.

 ### How can we optimize?
-Maximize the downstream metric! kind of similar to [ReSCORE](https://leeds1219.github.io/ReSCORE/).
+Maximize the downstream evaluation metric!